Transport of finiteness structures and applications: Lazy recursive algebraic datatypes

 \section{Lazy recursive algebraic datatypes}

-Intuitively, an algebraic datatype is a composite of products and sums of base types: products are equipped with projections and a tupling operation (\ie{} pairing, in the binary case), while sums are equipped with injections and a case definition operator (which is essentially a conditional, or more generally a pattern matching operator).
+An algebraic datatype is a composite of products, sums and base types: products are equipped with projections and a tupling operation (\ie{} pairing, in the binary case), while sums are equipped with injections and a case definition operator (which is essentially a pattern matching operator).
 Of course, datatype constructors are meant to be polymorphic: in other words they are particular functors.
 In a cartesian closed category, it is only natural to interpret products as categorical products.
 On the other hand, coproducts are not always available, hence the interpretation of sums might not be as canonical.

 In this concluding section of our paper, we first discuss the status of sums in $\RelCC$ and $\FinCC$.
-We are then led to investigate the semantics of algebraic datatypes we obtain.
+We are then led to investigate the semantics of recursive algebraic datatypes we obtain by taking the fixpoints of algebraic functors.
 In particular, we remark that the relational interpretation gives rise to a \emph{lazy} semantics.
-For instance the web of the datatype of trees is not a set of trees but a set of paths in trees: this generalizes a similar feature of the coherence semantics of system $T$ \cite{girard:prot} and its relational variant \cite{vaux:relT}.
+For instance the web of the datatype of trees is not a set of trees but a set of paths in trees: this generalizes a similar feature of the coherence semantics of system $T$ \citep{girard:prot} and its relational variant \citep{vaux:relT}.
 We finish the paper by providing an explicit description of the relational interpretation of the constructors and destructors of recursive algebraic datatypes, which enables us to prove them finitary.